mohsinkhan85090/DSA-Solutions/README.md

 Approach: Process the string in chunks of 2k.
 For each chunk, reverse the first k characters (or until end of string).
 Use two pointers (start, end) to swap.
 File: String/ReverseStringII.java

+3.Reverse Only Letters (LeetCode 917)
+Problem: Reverse only the English letters in the string, keeping all non-letter characters in their original positions.
+File: String/reverseonlyletters.java

+Example:
+Input: "a-bC-dEf-ghIj"
+Output: "j-Ih-gfE-dCba"
 ```
 1. Valid Parentheses (LeetCode 20)
 Problem: Given a string containing (, ), {, }, [ and ], determine if the input string is valid.
 A string is valid if brackets are closed in the correct order.